Key takeaways

 How to finance an eco-friendly vehicle

 1. Check your credit standing.
-As with any financial product, securing an auto loan requires lenders to take a look at your credit history.
-The better your credit score is, the lower your rates will be, which is especially important as EVs tend to cost more.
+Lenders will look at your credit history.
+The better your credit score is, the lower your auto loan rates will be, which is especially important as EVs tend to cost more.

 EV tax credits